 The standard removal penalty will apply for pushing.
 The 4th time a team is called for pushing in a half, the offending robot will be removed for the remainder of the half.
-If the ball is moved as the result of pushing, then it will be replaced to where it was at the time of the infringement.
+Subsequently for the half, a robot from the team will be removed for every 2 pushing offenses (i.e., the 6th, and 8th times).
+Pushing during the ready state does not come into this removal count (cf. Section 3.5).